Priest (2011 film): Plot

 A centuries-long war between humans and vampires devastated the planet's surface and led to a theocracy under "The Church".
 Despite vampires' vulnerability to sunlight and humans technological advancements, their strength and speed made them impossible to defeat until humanity sheltered in walled cities and trained elite warriors, the Priests, who turned the tide.
 After the war, most vampires were killed, while the remainder were placed in reservations.
-After the war, the Clergy abandons the surviving Priests, who struggle to integrate into city society.
+The Clergy thus abandons the surviving Priests, who struggle to integrate into city society.
 Outside the walled cities, some humans seek out a living, free from The Church's totalitarian control.

 One particular Priest (only referred to as Priest) is approached by Hicks, the sheriff of a free town, Augustine.
-Hicks informed Priest that a vampire group killed Priest's brother Owen and his sister-in-law Shannon, and kidnapped his niece Lucy.
+Hicks informed Priest that a vampire group mortally wounded Priest's brother Owen, killed his sister-in-law Shannon, and kidnapped his niece Lucy.
 Being in love with Lucy, Hicks asks for Priest's help in rescuing her.
 Priest asks the Clergy to reinstate his authority, but leader Monsignor Orelas refuses, dismissing the vampire story.
 Priest leaves the city and Orelas sends three Priests and a Priestess to bring him back.

 Priest and Hicks arrive at Nightshade Reservation, occupied by vampires and Familiars, humans who serve them.
 After foiling an ambush by the residents, the pair discovers that most vampires shelter in the vampire Hive of Sola Mira, believed to be abandoned after the war.
 There they meet Priestess who joins them, choosing to ally with Priest rather than The Church.
 Priest, Priestess, and Hicks destroy a massive Hive Guardian.
 They discover the vampires have bred a new army and dug a tunnel towards Jericho town.

 At nightfall, the other three of Orelas' Priests arrive at Jericho.
 An armored train arrives, unleashing a horde of vampires led by a powerful human wearing a black hat.
 When the Priests reject Black Hat's offer to join him, he kills them all.